lucrussell/notes/_posts/2016-10-22-docker-quick-reference.md

 `sudo ifconfig lo0 alias 10.200.10.1/24`

+Then any containers which need to access the service can use the `10.200.10.1` address.

 ### Accessing The Xyve Virtual Machine

 You might need to do this after restarting/upgrading docker.
 To get into the xyve vm use `screen`: